oddbird/oddsite/content/2017/06/27/susy3.rst

 If you are using asymmetrical grids,
 Susy can't slice it for you.
-We provide a slice function with exactly the same shorthand syntax, but it returns a list of columns, rather than a calculated width:
+We provide a slice function with exactly the same shorthand syntax, but it returns a list of columns rather than a calculated width:

 .. code:: scss